gdotdesign/elm-ui/README.md

 - [x] Ui.App - The base for a web or mobile application
 - [x] Ui.Button - Basic button component with different sizes and styles
 - [x] Ui.ButtonGroup - A component for handling multiple buttons in a row
+- [x] Ui.IconButton - A button with an icon on the left or right side
 - [x] Ui.Calendar - A calendar component (orignially for the date picker)
 - [x] Ui.Checkbox - Basic checkobx with three variations (checkbox, toggle, radio)
 - [x] Ui.Chooser - A searchable, customizable select box with lots of features